 When control theory emerged as a discipline in the 1940s, the approach to dynamics was strongly influenced by the electrical engineering (input/output) view.
 A second wave of developments in control, starting in the late 1950s, was inspired by mechanics, where the state space perspective was used.
 The emergence of space flight is a typical example, where precise control of the orbit of a spacecraft is essential.
 These two points of view gradually merged into what is today the state space representation of input/output systems.
+In the 1970s the development was influenced by advances in automation, which emphasized the need to include logic and sequencing.

 The development of state space models involved modifying the models from mechanics to include external actuators and sensors and utilizing more general forms of equations.
-In control, the model given by equation (2.2) was replaced by where x is a vector of state variables, u is a vector of control signals and y is a vector of measurements.
-The term dx/dt represents the derivative of x with respect to time, now considered a vector, and f and h are (possibly nonlinear) mappings of their arguments to vectors of the appropriate dimension.
+In control, the model given by equation (3.2) was replaced by where x is a vector of state variables, u is a vector of control signals and y is a vector of measurements.
+The term dx/dt represents the derivative of the vector x with respect to time, and f and h are (possibly nonlinear) mappings of their arguments to vectors of the appropriate dimension.
 For mechanical systems, the state consists of the position and velocity of the system, so that $x = (q, \dot{q})$ in the case of a damped spring-mass system.
 Note that in the control formulation we model dynamics as first-order differential equations, but we will see that this can capture the dynamics of higher-order differential equations by appropriate definition of the state and the maps f and h.

-$$\frac{dx}{dt} = f(x,u), \qquad y = h(x,u), \tag{2.3}$$
+$$\frac{dx}{dt} = f(x,u), \qquad y = h(x,u), \tag{3.3}$$

 Adding inputs and outputs has increased the richness of the classical problems and led to many new concepts.
 For example, it is natural to ask if possible states x can be reached with the proper choice of u (reachability) and if the measurement y contains enough information to reconstruct the state (observability).
-These topics will be addressed in greater detail in Chapters 6 and 7.
+These topics will be addressed in greater detail in Chapters 7 and 8.

 A final development in building the control point of view was the emergence of disturbances and model uncertainty as critical elements in the theory.
 The simple way of modeling disturbances as deterministic signals like steps and sinusoids has the drawback that such signals cannot be predicted precisely.
 A more realistic approach is to model disturbances as random signals.
 This viewpoint gives a natural connection between prediction and control.
-The dual views of input/output representations and state space representations are particularly useful when modeling uncertainty since state models are convenient to describe a nominal model but uncertainties are easier to describe using input/output models (often via a frequency response description).
-Uncertainty will be a constant theme throughout the text and will be studied in particular detail in Chapter 12.
+The dual views of input/output representations and state space representations are particularly useful when modeling systems with uncertainty since state models are convenient to describe a nominal model but uncertainties are easier to describe using input/output models (often via a frequency response description).
+Uncertainty will be a constant theme throughout the text and will be studied in particular detail in Chapter 13.